-- January 27, 2015: Board of Supervisors approved the initial 2015 Design and Construction Procurement Policy Manual (DCPM) to ensure Countywide standardization and oversight of the design and construction contracting processes. - August 9, 2016: Board of Supervisors approved the 2016 DCPM which provided updates to the 2015 DCPM that clarify and enhance further standardization of contracts, as well as, providing administrative direction on projects requiring the procurement of design and construction services. - January 24, 2017: Board of Supervisors approved the revised 2016 DCPM, which updated Section 6.1-107, regarding Hearing Procedures. - April 25, 2017: Board of Supervisors approved revisions to the 2016 DCPM, which updated Section 3.3-105(2), Term of Contract, for On-Call A-E Services contracts, revising the contract term to three years, with the option to renew for two additional years, upon Board of Supervisors approval and DCPM Section 3.3-107(1), Consultant Selection Methods, eliminating the initial approval of consultant lists in the award process of On-Call A-E Services contracts.
+- January 27, 2015: Board of Supervisors approved the initial 2015 Design and Construction Procurement Policy Manual (DCPM) to ensure countywide standardization and oversight of the design and construction contracting processes. - August 9, 2016: Board of Supervisors approved the 2016 DCPM which provided updates to the 2015 DCPM that clarify and enhance further standardization of contracts, as well as, providing administrative direction on projects requiring the procurement of design and construction services. - January 24, 2017: Board of Supervisors approved Amendment No. 1 to the 2016 DCPM, which updated Section 6.1-107, regarding Hearing Procedures. - April 25, 2017: Board of Supervisors approved Amendment No. 2 to the 2016 DCPM, which updated Section 3.3-105(2), Term of Contract, for On-Call A-E Services contracts, revising the contract term to three years, with the option to renew for two additional years, upon Board of Supervisors approval and DCPM Section 3.3-107(1), Consultant Selection Methods, eliminating the initial approval of consultant lists in the award process of On-Call A-E Services contracts. - September 25, 2018: Board of Supervisors approved the 2018 DCPM which provided updates to the 2017 DCPM, which clarified policies and further enhanced standardization of A-E and public works construction contracts, as well as, administrative guidelines regarding the utilization of on-call A-E Service contracts. - January 29, 2019: Board of Supervisors approved Amendment No. 1 to the 2018 DCPM reflecting changes to various statutes effective January 1, 2019.

-Note: This 2018 revision incorporates all the above mentioned amendments and updates.
+Note: This 2019 revision incorporates all the above mentioned amendments and updates.